 This presentation contains forward-looking statements made by Valero Energy Corporation ("VLO" or "Valero") within the meaning of federal securities laws.
 These statements discuss future expectations, contain projections of results of operations or of financial condition or state other forward-looking information.
 You can identify forward-looking statements by words such as "believe," "estimate," "expect," "forecast," "could," "may," "will," "targeting," "illustrative" or other similar expressions that convey the uncertainty of future events or outcomes.
-These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond the control of Valero and are difficult to predict.
+These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond the control of Valero and are difficult to predict including, but not limited to, the effect, impact, potential duration or other implications of the COVID-19 pandemic.
 These statements are often based upon various assumptions, many of which are based, in turn, upon further assumptions, including examination of historical operating trends made by the management of Valero.
 Although Valero believes that the assumptions were reasonable when made, because assumptions are inherently subject to significant uncertainties and contingencies, which are difficult or impossible to predict and are beyond its control, Valero can not give assurance that it will achieve or accomplish its expectations, beliefs or intentions.
 When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements contained in Valero's filings with the Securities and Exchange Commission, including Valero's annual reports on Form 10-K, quarterly reports on Form 10-Q, and other reports available on Valero's website at www.valero.com.
 These risks could cause the actual results of Valero to differ materially from those contained in any forward-looking statement.
+Results for any period ending in the first half of 2020, or for any period ending prior to January 1, 2020, are not necessarily indicative of the results that may be expected for the year ending December 31, 2020.